uqlibrary/technology-training/R/reports/reports.md

 let’s add a header and some text about the source of the data and how to import it.
 For example:

-    ## National Greenhouse Gas Inventory data
+    ## National Greenhouse Gas data

-    Our data comes from the NGA, and is released under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) licence.
-The latest release can be found on [this page](https://www.industry.gov.au/data-and-publications/national-inventory-reports)
+    Our data is extracted from the _National Inventory by Economic Sector_ dataset, which is part of the _National Greenhouse Accounts_, and is released under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) licence.
+The latest release can be found on [this page](https://www.dcceew.gov.au/climate-change/publications/national-greenhouse-accounts-2022/national-inventory-by-economic-sector-2022).

     The values are reported in Mt CO<sub>2</sub>-e.